- Content guidelines for submission type

 - Critical assessment of the content

-- Assesses evidence provided by author to support conclusion(s), analyzing the strengths and weakness.
+- Assesses evidence provided by the author to support conclusion(s), analyzing the strengths and weaknesses.

 - Identifies gaps in the work.